sassoftware/sasoptpy/doc/guide/basics.rst

 Package configurations
 ----------------------

-You can change the default options regarding problem representation as follows:
+sasoptpy comes with certain package configurations.
+The configuration parameters and their default values are as follows:

+- verbosity (default 3)
+- max_digits (default 12)
+- print_digits (default 6)
+- default_sense (default so.minimization)
+- default_bounds
+- valid_outcomes

+It is possible to override these configuration parameters.
+As an example, consider the following constraint representation:

 .. ipython:: python

    x = so.Variable(name='x')
    c = so.Constraint(10 / 3 * x + 1e-20 * x ** 2 <= 30 + 1e-11, name='c')
    print(so.to_definition(c))

+You can change the number of digits to be printed as follows:

 .. ipython:: python